Complete East Greenland | Ocean Albatros | IExpedition

 Included in your Expedition

-- Taxes, tariffs, and landing fees
+- Taxes and landing fees

 Not included in your Expedition